-Setting Up OpenEBS with Kubernetes on Local Machine¶
+Setting Up OpenEBS with Kubernetes on a Local Machine¶

 The following procedure helps you setup and use OpenEBS on a local machine:

 To run the Kubernetes cluster on a local machine, you need a vagrant box.
 Install and download Vagrant using the procedure available at https://www.vagrantup.com/intro/getting-started/install.html.

 It will bring up a three node Kubernetes cluster with one master and two nodes.